Restaurant IT & Security

 AI & Context Operations Expansion

-Improve operational throughput for internal coordination once core systems are stable.
+Improve efficiency for internal coordination once core systems are stable.

 • Context-aware triage for support and operational requests